The term public agency is defined in both the Public Agencies Governance Framework and the Alberta Public Agencies Governance Act.

 The governance practices required by the APAGA apply to all public agencies that meet the definition set out in sections 1(1)(i), 1(4) and 1(5) of the APAGA.

-The policies in the Public Agencies Governance Framework (Framework) (0.3 MB) apply to all public agencies that meet the following definition.
+The policies in the Public Agencies Governance Framework (Framework) (PDF, 0.3 MB) apply to all public agencies that meet the following definition.

 The Framework defines an agency as a board, commission, tribunal or other organization:

 - established by government but not part of a government department;